tpn/perfecthash/README.md

         the keys are sorted, specifying this flag can provide a speedup when loading large key sets.

+    --DisableImplicitKeyDownsizing

+        When loading keys that are 64-bit (8 bytes), a bitmap is kept that tracks whether or not a given bit was seen across the entire key set.
+        After enumerating the set, the number of zeros in the bitmap are counted; if this number is less than or equal to 32, it means that the entire key set can be compressed into 32-bit values with some parallel bit extraction logic (i.e. _pext_u64()).
+As this has beneficial size and performance implications, when detected, the key load operation will implicitly heap-allocate another array and convert all the 64-bit keys into their unique 32-bit equivalent.
+Specifying this flag will disable this behavior.

+    --TryInferKeySizeFromKeysFilename

+        The default key size is 32-bit (4 bytes).
+When this flag is present, if the keys file name ends with "64.keys" (e.g. "foo64.keys"), the key size will be interpreted as 64-bit (8 bytes).
+This flag takes precedence over the table create parameter --KeySizeInBytes.

 Table Create Flags:

     --Silent